dsmithnautel/okc-sys-design/README.md

 cd /path/to/project/frontend
 npm start
 ```
 The frontend should run on http://localhost:4200/.
-Visit this address to see the app in your browser.
+Visit this address to see the app in your browser.https://github.com/dsmithnautel/okc-sys-design

-# SUBMISSION.md
-Please fill out the SUBMISSION.md file to ensure we have your name attached to the project.

 # Questions?